GridTools/gt4py/CONTRIBUTING.rst

    sets efficiently
 -  Block comments SHOULD reference the code following them and SHOULD be indented to the same level

+Also checkout ``REVIEW_CHECKLIST`` to see what code reviewers will look for beyond these tipps and beyond what is automatically checked for.

 Tools
 ~~~~~